|Trail Features:||Alpine Lake, Outstanding Views|

-At 2.75 miles hikers will pass the side trail that leads to the Sourdough Backcountry Campsite (one campsite).
+At roughly 2.75 miles hikers will pass the side trail that leads to the Sourdough Backcountry Campsite, which includes only one campsite.
 A short distance beyond this junction the trail reaches its highest point.

 Roughly 3.2 miles from the trailhead hikers will arrive at an unmarked side trail that leads to Lake Helene on your left.
 Immediately past this junction the main trail makes a sharp turn to the right, and begins descending rapidly.
 If you've reached this point you've obviously gone too far.
 It's unclear why the park service doesn't have a trail marker here, but Lake Helene should not be passed by.
 If anything, this makes for a great place to take a break while on your way to Odessa Lake.

 From the unmarked junction hikers will reach Lake Helene by walking a short distance on a narrow and somewhat faint path.
 From the shore of this beautiful alpine lake the views are absolutely fantastic.
 The sentinel dominating the scene from the north shore is 12,129-foot Notchtop Mountain.
 To the right, looking west-northwest, is 12,331-foot Knobtop Mountain.
 To the south is 12,324-foot Flattop Mountain, and in between, sitting behind Flattop and Notchtop, is 12,363-foot Ptarmigan Point.